bertholdm/isfdb3-calibre/README.md

 Version History:

+Version 1.2.2 03-30-2023
+- When pub was found with only "isfdb" id, no title id was cached, so a unnecessary title search was fired.
+  Solved by parse ContentBox 2 for title link in pub record.
 Version 1.2.1 03-19-2023
 - Installing error when using locale.getdefaultlocale().
 Changed to locale.getlocale() with fallback to 'en_US'.
   Thanks to andytinkham for the error report.